HL7/davinci-pas/input/pagecontent/usecases.md

 2. Structured clinical data that is available through the EHR's FHIR APIs.
 This might include laboratory results, scores or assessments, past medications or procedures represented using the appropriate US Core profiles.
 Based on discussions with payers that currently provide real-time responses for prior authorization transactions, the combination of attestation and structured clinical data may result in far more real-time answers to PA requests.

 3. Information that is traditionally not structured, or where the review process is more involved and will not be performed in real time.
 In this use case, additional information may be in the form of progress notes, therapy notes, diagnostic reports, etc.  This information will be exchanged as text or images using the document reference.
-Where such information is necessary, the initial request will typically be 'pended', with a final decision returned later once manual review is complete.
-All exchanges **SHOULD** meet Federal and state regulations, including any HIPAA restrictions and restrictions on sensitive data.
+Where such information is necessary, the initial request will typically be 'pended', with a final decision returned later once manual review is complete. §use-8:All exchanges **SHOULD** meet Federal and state regulations, including any HIPAA restrictions and restrictions on sensitive data.§